The best mountainous camping near Gladstone

 MT.
 L Bush Camp

 Welcome to MT.
 L Bush Camp, our special slice of paradise!
 Our land spans 680 beautiful acres of diverse natural beauty!
 Only 10kms from the highway.
 Pitch you tent or swag, pull out your camp trailer, park your caravan and enjoy the natural beauty.
 The camping areas are mainly open paddocks, with some other options to go more remote (a 4WD will be required).
-There are no amenities here, campers will need to be self contained.
+You will need to be self-contained as there are no toilets, so campers will need to bring their own setup.
+But we do have showers!
+A little comfort for your bush escape.
 Activities: Stargazing: With minimal light pollution, our location is perfect for stargazing.
 Lay out a blanket and be one with nature.
 Campfires: Enjoy a classic campfire experience.
 Roast marshmallows, share stories, and embrace the warmth of the fire (maybe not so much in summer).
 Photography: Whether you're a professional photographer or just love snapping pictures with your phone, the ever-changing landscapes and wildlife make for fantastic photo opportunities.
 Bush walking/ mountain biking: With up to 20kms of bushing walking or mountain biking, enjoy the natural bush land and wildlife.
 Nearby Attractions: Royal Mount Larcom Hotel: Enjoy an amazing meal at the Royal Mount Larcom Hotel Mount Larcom Climb: 360-degree view of the Gladstone area, rural lands and the harbour.
 5 hours should be allowed to complete the climb.
 Fishing: Only 39 kms away from the Ramsey Crossing boat ramp were you launch you boat an go fishing and crabbing.
 Come and create unforgettable memories on our land, where nature's beauty and outdoor experiences await you.
 We can't wait to host you!

 Pets